aanderse/LdapRecord.com/source/docs/laravel/usage.md

 Once you've configured your connections in your `config/ldap.php` file, you're ready to start running queries and operations on your LDAP server.

-If you're connecting to an ActiveDirectory or OpenLDAP server, you may utilize the [built-in models](/docs/models#predefined-models) to get up and running right away.
+If you're connecting to an Active Directory or OpenLDAP server, you may utilize the [built-in models](/docs/models#predefined-models) to get up and running right away.

 If you would like to create your own models, you can generate one via the `make:ldap-model` command: